Family cycling tips: How to prepare, stay safe and keep kids engaged

 Before you head out

-1. Remind everyone of road safety
+1. Refresh road safety basics

-2. Know the correct road positioning
+2. Learn correct road positioning

 3. Check all the bikes